a b o u t

 A merging of boundaries takes place between the subject and the viewer, between the person I paint and myself.
 It is in this moment when the essence of a person seems not very different from my own.
 This can lead to a point where the other person becomes a reflection of myself.
 When a portrait is finished this way, I've found that it allows the viewer to have a more spontaneous reaction to the work.
 A reaction that speaks as much about the feelings and experiences of the viewer as of those they interpret in the subject they are looking at.

 Working with watercolor as a medium compels me to consider the gradual building up of an image through the transparent washes of paint.
 With every new layer, my perception of how a subject and I relate is deepened.
-Simultaneously, during the drying time of washes, the paint reacts in its own way, which makes the result hard to predetermine.
+On some of the prepared clayground surfaces, the paint reacts in its own way during the drying time of washes, which makes the result hard to predetermine.
 This forces me to let go of the urge to control every stage of the process.
-In every painting, there is a tension between the deepening of my relation to the subject, and the lack of control on the outcome.
-I believe it is this tension that brings me even closer to the subject that I paint.
+Subsequently, there is a tension between the desire to come closer to the subject I paint, and the lack of control on the outcome.